-Bottled water is the only exception to this rule.
+All trash must be disposed of properly.
 Bottled water may be allowed in the classroom upon teacher approval.
-Outside containers of any kind including but not limited to insulated mugs, and cups will not be allowed in classrooms or lockers.
+Outside containers of any kind including but not limited to insulated mugs, and cups, will not be allowed in classrooms or lockers.